botpress/inbox/README.md

 ## ✨ EXTRA INFO

-* 🤖 In order to send messages as the bot, the bot must have sent an automated message before (from Botpress Studio)
+-   🤖 In order to send messages as the bot, the bot must have sent an automated message before (from Botpress Studio)
-* 🌐 You can use this project on your localhost only (it works perfectly), or you could host it for free on a platform like Vercel/Netlify, in which case you would need to restrict access with native authentication from the platform (easier), or using JWT/Cookies.
+-   🌐 You can use this project on your localhost only (it works perfectly), or you could host it for free on a platform like Vercel/Netlify, in which case you would need to restrict access with native authentication from the platform (easier), or using JWT/Cookies.

 ## 👀 How it looks like

 ![image](https://github.com/devguilhermy/botpress-inbox/assets/55157846/7978adfe-ad28-41be-8573-3930023e9607)

 ## ✅ To do

+-   [ ] Export single and multiple conversations
+-   [ ] Select multiple conversations to delete
 -   [ ] Create conversation
 -   [ ] Sort conversations by last message
 -   [ ] Show user name in the conversation list
 -   [ ] Delete user
--   [ ] Better styling
 -   [ ] Responsive style for mobile
 -   [ ] Authentication
+-   [x] Better styling
 -   [x] Load conversations and messages on scroll
 -   [x] Get the bot id as user automatically
 -   [x] Prompt the user for token and ids instead of using .env

 ## ⚙️ Libraries